 A national NBC News poll from earlier this month found that majorities of registered voters in the U.S. disapprove of the president’s handling of immigration, Iran and inflation and the cost of living.

-Organizers, who hail from left-leaning groups including Indivisible, Public Citizen, MoveOn, the American Civil Liberties Union and the National Action Network, expect the third No Kings day of protest to be far larger than the first two.
-Organizers said more than 7 million people rallied across the country and around the world during October’s No Kings day of action.
+Organizers, who hail from left-leaning groups, including Indivisible, Public Citizen, MoveOn, the American Civil Liberties Union and the National Action Network, expected the third No Kings day of protest to be far larger than the first two.
+They said more than 7 million people rallied across the country and around the world during October’s No Kings day of action.

 Leaders of the movement said they were encouraged that more than 50% of official protest events registered on their website for Saturday were in Republican-leaning or battleground states and areas.